Back to insights

 This knowledge piece features a PDF version.
 Download it here.

-The carbon market requires a deeper understanding of carbon credit quality risk as well as other risks to scale and provide significant climate action.
+The carbon market requires a deeper understanding of carbon credit quality risk as well as other risks to scale and provide meaningful climate action.
 Even after a turbulent year, companies reaffirmed their commitments to their net-zero goals by purchasing and retiring a record 164 million of carbon credits in 2023.
 To enable exponential growth in the carbon market, a mature market infrastructure is needed.

 Integration of market-wide rating agencies like BeZero in procurement and trading platforms help buyers make informed decisions and invest in high-quality credits that truly benefit the planet.
 There’s a need for a holistic view of all types of risk involved in a carbon credit purchase.
 CEEZER solves this by providing a top-tier risk balanced portfolio approach, which is powered by its own due diligence process, independent ratings, direct relationships with vetted project developers and pricing information from stakeholders across the globe.
 Exposure to delivery risk and price risk can be substantial without this type of system.